press

 Design Ethos

-Justin Bailey’s design studio practice explores how pliable surfaces integrate with form and materiality to become design objects.
-Functional artefacts are used as a medium to express curiosities of form, craft, materials, and structure.
-Bailey creates at an intersection of disciplines spanning furniture design, contemporary craft, and digital fabrication.
-This overlap is indicative of our current point in time – a nexus that presents how the integration of digital technology with a tactile output can embrace and build upon traditional practices in the making of functional objects.
-Justin is drawn to subtle irregularities observed in gestural motions like tilting, draping, and inflating, considering how these organic shifts may affect our relationship to everyday objects, furniture, and lighting.
+Justin Bailey’s design studio explores how pliable surfaces integrate with form and materiality to become design objects.
+Functional artefacts serve as a medium for expressing curiosities of form, craft, materials, and structure.
+Bailey operates at the intersection of disciplines that span furniture design, contemporary craft, and digital fabrication.
+This overlap reflects our current era— a nexus that demonstrates how integrating digital technology with tactile output can embrace and enhance traditional practices in creating functional objects.
+Justin is captivated by subtle irregularities seen in gestural motions like tilting, draping, and inflating, contemplating how these organic shifts might influence our relationship with everyday objects, furniture, and lighting.

 Contact Information